Benyamin-Rafaeli/kontent-sample-app-vue/README.md

 This is a sample website written in JavaScript utilizing the Kentico Kontent Delivery API to manage and retrieve content.
 You can register your account for free at <https://app.konent.ai>.
 ## Cypress Dashboard
+NOTE: You can check the Cypress dashboard by the click on image

 [![Cypress.io tests](https://img.shields.io/badge/cypress-dashboard-brightgreen.svg)](https://dashboard.cypress.io/projects/2vjems/runs)

 ```cypress run --record --key 60d5da6e-fabd-40ec-a034-e1f6fc57408f --group e2e-smoke-specs```

 ## Application setup